andreadotti/ComponentsDB/README.md

 `python testing.py`

-Tests are run and if everything is ok no errors is issued
+Tests are run and if everything is ok no errors is issued.

+If you want to see how the code is transformed to SQL calls, change the `VERBOSITY` flag in `dbclasses.py` file.

 Understanding the code
 ----------------------